tux-friend/tux-cube/README.md

 I aim for a 35x35x35mm cube with 3D printed case.
 The case should be robust - so that it can fall from a building and be undamaged...
 Hope to be able to do this project.

 My inspiration come from the [ESP32-Picoclick-C3](https://github.com/makermoekoe/Picoclick-C3), [BQ25504 Solar Cell LiPo Charger](https://hackaday.io/project/158837-ultra-low-power-lipo-charger-via-energy-harvesting), [01Space-ESP32-C3](https://github.com/01Space/ESP32-C3-0.42LCD) and the [Wemos C3 Pico](https://www.wemos.cc/en/latest/c3/c3_pico.html).

-## Timeline

-15.04.23 Idea for own ESP32 PCB Design
-16.04.23 Idea for physics sensor cube Tux³ and first sketches 17.04.23 Design and order of v0.1 PCB
-22.04.23 First prototype and proof of concept
-23.04.23 Case v0.1

 ## Proof of concept